ashutosh-tutwani/aspnetcore-microservices-production-ready/README.md

 For Identity Provider its been configured to use Auth0 (by Okta)

 ## Messaging:
-This application uses AWS SNS and AWS SQS as a messaging broker.
+This application uses AWS SNS topics and AWS SQS as a messaging broker.
 AWS SNS is used to fan out the events/messages to different consumers or subscribers.
 Whereas AWS SQS is a message queue service.

 ## Observaibility: